Speech Issues Common in Premature Babies

 4. Not Meeting Developmental Milestones

-We mentioned before that it’s a good idea to keep an eye on the developmental milestone for your child’s age group.
+We mentioned before that it’s a good idea to keep an eye on the developmental milestones for your child’s age group.

-While delays are to be expected with your premature baby, monitoring these developmental milestones can help you make a decision about getting intervention for your child.
+But, monitoring these developmental milestones can help you make a decision about getting intervention for your child where needed.

 The Importance Of Early Intervention